Jess has been an online writer for over eight years. Her articles often focus on nature and pet care.

 It wasn't until my fifth trip to Algonquin that I spotted an Eastern wolf on the side of the highway.
 However, if you are looking for a more reliable way to experience wolves in Algonquin Park, consider planning your trip around one of Algonquin Park's Public Wolf Howls.
-Presented by the Friends of Algonquin Park, Wolf Howls take place every Thursday in August (provided Biologist are able to find a wolf pack close by).
+Presented by the Friends of Algonquin Park, Wolf Howls take place every Thursday in August (provided Biologists are able to find a wolf pack close by).

 An Algonquin Park Public Wolf Howl is truly a one-of-a-kind experience.
 The evening begins with a slide show and educational talk about the Eastern wolf presented by Algonquin Park Naturalists.
-This takes places at Algonquin's beautiful outdoor theatre, located just before km 35 on the highway 60.
+This takes place at Algonquin's beautiful outdoor theatre, located just before km 35 on highway 60.
 (Around the bend from Pog Lake Campground).
-After the slide show, campers then return to their cars and are lead to a pre-determined spot along the highway.
+After the slide show, campers then return to their cars and are led to a pre-determined spot along the highway.
 The park naturalists and volunteers who work to coordinate this event are exceptionally organized and do a tremendous job ensuring everyone respects the safety of the other vehicles and campers.
-I was truly amazed how organized the event was.
+I was truly amazed at how organized the event was.
 Leading several hundred cars out of one parking lot is a logistical nightmare, but the staff ran it like a well-oiled machine.

 After everyone has parked their cars along the side of the road (no idling allowed) campers are encouraged to get out of their vehicles and stand on the highway.
 The highway is shut down for this event.
 Naturalists then recreate a wolf howl in hopes the wolf pack closest by will respond in kind.
-The events staff venture's out the evening before to determine the best spot along the highway in which to have the event, to best ensure they will receive a response during the actual public howl.
+The events staff venture out the evening before to determine the best spot along the highway in which to have the event, to best ensure they will receive a response during the actual public howl.

 The magic of this evening is so thrilling, it brought tears to my eyes when I first heard the wolves call back to us.
 Imagine standing in pitch darkness, surrounded by nature and hundreds of fellow campers.
-Everyone stands completely silent, waiting, holding their breath and listens to hear the chilling call of the Algonquin Park Eastern wolf.
+Everyone stands completely silent, waiting, holding their breath and listening to hear the chilling call of the Algonquin Park Eastern wolf.

 Held on August 1st, 2013, the Howl I attended attracted 1,200 people!